 No matter how minor your injuries seem, symptoms of more severe medical conditions—such as traumatic brain injury, back and spinal injuries, and internal organ damage—can take days or weeks to develop.

 If you wait to be examined by a doctor, you jeopardize your health.
-Further, the insurance company might argue that your injuries were caused by another incident or aren't as serious as you claim.
+Further, the insurance company might argue that another incident caused your injuries or aren't as serious as you claim.
 Other medical-related mistakes you want to avoid:

 3. Not Obtaining Contact Information

-If you don't obtain contact information for the driver who struck you and his insurance company, you can't file a claim for compensation.
-You also lose key corroborating evidence of how the accident occurred if you don't get contact details from eyewitnesses.
+You can't file a compensation claim if you don't obtain contact information for the driver who struck you and his insurance company.
+You also lose critical corroborating evidence of how the accident occurred if you don't get contact details from eyewitnesses.

 4. Forgetting to Take Pictures